mbkoltai/ExaStoLog/doc/README.md

 ExaStoLog is a MATLAB toolbox for the exact solution of stochastic, continuous-time logical models.
 It was developed in the [Computational Systems Biology group](http://sysbio.curie.fr/) of Institut Curie, by Mihály Koltai.
 It is the accompanying tool to [this manuscript](https://www.biorxiv.org/content/10.1101/794230v1).
-The toolbox calculates the stationary solution of stochastic logical models by an exact method, without Monte Carlo approximations.
-Users can input their own logical models in Boolnet format or as text with logical notation in MATLAB.
+The toolbox calculates the stationary solution of stochastic logical models by an exact method, without Monte Carlo simulations.
+Users can input their own logical models in Boolnet format or as logical formulas in MATLAB.
 Currently the toolbox can accommodate logical models up to 20-few variables.
 Pushing the limits of this exact method to larger models is currently explored.
 Besides the calculation itself, the toolbox has a range of other functions for the visualization of solutions, and also to perform different types of parameter sensitivity analysis, as well as parameter fitting.

 ## Table of contents